A NOTE ABOUT THIS ARTICLE

 TDIU benefits pay the same as a 100 percent VA Disability rating.
 However, you do not need to obtain a 100% rating.
 TDIU benefits are decided based upon your employability, not just the severity and number of your service-connected impairments.

-10. Get help with your VA Disability rating appeal.
+10. You can get help with your VA Disability rating appeal.

 Did you know you only pay your veterans benefits lawyers at Woods & Woods if your VA Disability rating appeal is successful?
 It’s true.
 However, if your VA Disability rating appeal is not successful, you don’t owe us a penny.